-- 63. Nevertheless, there is an acknowledgement of the need for greater links between SOCA and the MPS, not least because London is a major thoroughfare for drugs in the UK.
-An example of this acknowledgement is the is the coordinated approach provided by the MPS and SOCA to support the ACPO driven Operation Keymer, which was established to tackle cannabis factories and supply.
-In this instance, the combined intelligence of the MPS and SOCA highlighted the key links to a number of Vietnamese criminal networks. - 64.
-In recognition of the links between OCNs and street level dealing, Camden BOCU engaged with SOCA and others (e.g.MI5, the local authority and SCD) in a Home Office funded pilot 'Street Level Up Approach' (SLUA) aimed at tackling middle market drug dealing and supply. - 65.
-The pilot was focused in Camden Town and Bloomsbury.
-The borough drugs analyst identified that figures for acquisitive and volume crime were higher than the rest of London.
-The SLUA approach required significant cross agency working and a reliance on tactics usually reserved for serious and organised crime.
+- 60. Level 3 activities are led by SOCA, which acknowledges drugs are a significant factor within organised criminal networks (their primary focus).
+Although SOCA is only recently established, the agency has mainstreamed tackling drugs within its work programme and is taking a knowledge-led approach to tackling serious organised crime.
+In practice this means developing an awareness and understanding of the nature, scale, and scope of the problem and producing a strategic response.
+It is beginning to develop operational working relationships with the MPS to enable better intelligence sharing and tasking but these will take some time to become effective.
+The MPS should consider developing an equivalent mainstreaming approach to tackling drugs. - 61.
+We were told that SOCA's priorities are to combat the upstream heroin and cocaine trade, and to reduce the levels of synthetic and illegal drugs entering the UK.
+In practice they aim to do this by focusing on the 30 most dangerous criminal networks operating in the UK.
+However, during our investigations it was not clear how the links will be made with MPS and whether these OCNs are currently also being targeted by the MPS. - 62.
+Nevertheless, there is an acknowledgement of the need for greater links between SOCA and the MPS, not least because London is a major thoroughfare for drugs in the UK.
+An example of this acknowledgement is the is the co-ordinated approach provided by the MPS and SOCA to support the ACPO driven Operation Keymer, which was established to tackle cannabis factories and supply.
+In this instance, the combined intelligence of the MPS and SOCA highlighted the key links to a number of Vietnamese criminal networks. - 63.
+In recognition of the links between OCNs and street level dealing, Camden BOCU engaged with SOCA and others (e.g.MI5, the local authority and SCD) in a Home Office funded pilot 'Street Level Up Approach' (SLUA) aimed at tackling middle market drug dealing and supply. - 64.
+The pilot was focused on Camden town and Bloomsbury.
+Their drugs analyst identified that figures for acquisitive and volume crime were higher than the rest of London.
+The SLUA approach is highly complex and it required significant cross agency working and a reliance on tactics usually reserved for serious and organised crime.
 It was also very resource intensive.
-Funding for this initiative was provided by the Home Office and at one point nearly half the staff at Camden BOCU were involved in the initiative.
+Funding for this initiative was provided by the Home Office and at one point nearly half the staff at Camden BOCU were involved.
 The borough also had to maintain all other targets during this period.
-As a result of SLUA there was an 18% reduction in overall crime and 20% reduction in minor acquisitive crime in the local area (although it was acknowledged it was difficult to link cause and effect of this reduction).
-Officers also told us the SLUA initiative had a positive impact on the management of PPOs as they were able to offer, through key partners, more substantial support packages then are usually available.
-Public perception also improved as a result of the positive news coverage of the initiative. - 66.
-Although there were short-term successes as a result of this initiative, it could be argued that it was very resource intensive and would not necessarily lend itself to being applied on a pan London basis.
-Also, the long term impact was limited, dealers did return to the area.
-The initiative's impact was limited due to the short time frame of the project and because the focus was on disrupting dealers rather then tackling demand.
-We anticipate SOCA will develop this approach and make it available to a limited number of command units nationally each year, and this has been integrated into their work programme.
-Whilst we welcome this we are concerned that it will not deliver long-term results, as Camden has demonstrated. - 67.
-Camden provided another example of good practice, this time involving neighbouring Westminster BOCU.
-This worked well because it involved the local community.
-Operation Lilac was limited in focus, concentrating on a particular location across the boundaries of the two boroughs.
-The aim was to tackle cross border street level dealers by developing a community-based approach to tackling drug misuse and drug related crime.
-Again, the project was time limited, with limited impact, although community feedback was positive.
-Less encouraging was the belief amongst those involved, that like many other projects and operations, it was dependent on the enthusiasm and resources available to borough commanders to see projects through.
-We were also told that because the focus was on the dealers the activity was displaced to other areas.
-In other words demand needed to be addressed too.
+As a result of SLUA Camden experienced an 18% reduction in overall crime and 20% reduction in minor acquisitive crime (although it was acknowledged it was difficult to link cause and effect of this reduction).
+Officers also told us the SLUA initiative had a positive impact on the management of PPOs as they were able to offer, through key partners, more substantial support packages than are usually available.
+Although the drugs market did return to Camden, it took a long time to re-establish itself.
+Public perception also improved as a result of the positive news coverage of the initiative.